Annalisa11/vitals-report/README.md

 ## 🚧 Known Problems

 Some problems or issues that the project has currently and are on the to-do list.
-- ⚠️ Sending email doesn't seem to work anymore.
-I'm planning on switching to OAuth2...
+- ⚠️ Sending email doesn't seem to work anymore for outlook or any other service besides gmail.
 - The UI in the admin panel is still not optimized for mobile and has some usability issues
 - The _dark_ and _unicorn_ themes are not updated
 - The backend dummy data needs some refactoring